glFusion/metatags/README.md

 ## Configuration

 Once you have installed the Metatags plugin, it works well without manual configuration.
-However, if you would like to change the name of autotag (default value is 'meta') or keys translated into meta tag keys (default values are 'key' and 'desc'), you can set up the plugin through Configuration UI `(http://yoursite/admin/configuration.php)`.
+However, if you would like to change the name of the autotag (default value is 'meta') or keys translated into meta tag keys (default values are 'key' and 'desc'), you can set up the plugin through Configuration UI `(http://yoursite/admin/configuration.php)`.